haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 To clone the project's `master` environment to your local:

-1. Log in to your local development machine with a [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) account.
+1. Log in to your local development machine with a [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) account.

 2. Change to the web server or virtual host docroot.